 Sec.
 9–301.
 Disciplinary Record

-The University will maintain a permanent written disciplinary record for every student assessed the sanction of suspension, expulsion, denial or revocation of a degree, dismissal from an academic program, or withdrawal of a diploma, or permanent bar from admission or enrollment.
-Disciplinary suspension and temporary bars from admission or enrollment are noted on the official transcript during the term of suspension.
-The notation can be removed upon the request of the student when all conditions of the suspension are met.
+- The University will maintain a permanent written disciplinary record for every student assessed the sanction of suspension, expulsion, denial or revocation of a degree, dismissal from an academic program, withdrawal of a diploma, or permanent bar from admission or enrollment.
+Disciplinary suspension and temporary bars from admission or enrollment are noted on the official transcript during the term of the sanction.
+The notation can be removed upon the request of the student when all conditions of the sanction are met.
 The request for the removal of the transcript notation of suspension should be directed to the Office of the Dean of Students.
 A notation of disciplinary expulsion will be placed on the official transcript of a student who is assessed the sanction of bar from admission or bar from enrollment.
 In accordance with law, a notation of ineligible to enroll due to reasons other than academic or financial will be placed on the official transcript of a student who is assessed the sanction of bar from admission or bar from enrollment.
-A written record of any other case investigated by the dean of students will be maintained for at least seven years.
+A written record of any other case investigated by University Compliance Services or the dean of students will be maintained for at least seven years.
 The disciplinary record will reflect the nature of the charge, the sanction assessed, and any other pertinent information.

-The contents of a student’s disciplinary record may be made available to persons outside the University only upon written request of the student, or in accordance with state and federal law.
+- The contents of a student’s disciplinary record may be made available upon written request of the student, or in accordance with state or federal law.

 Sec.
 9–401.
 Office of the Registrar